-The Xerox special meeting will be held on [-], 2010, beginning at [-], local time, at [-].
+The Xerox special meeting will be held on February 5, 2010, beginning at 10:00 a.m., local time, at Xerox's Corporate Headquarters, 45 Glover Avenue in Norwalk, Connecticut.

 Matters to be Considered

 The purpose of the special meeting is to consider and vote upon the proposal to issue shares of Xerox common stock required to be issued to ACS stockholders pursuant to the merger agreement and to consider and vote upon the proposal to approve the adjournment of the special meeting, if necessary or appropriate, including to solicit additional proxies.